codecrazeAV/intermediate-ethproof-mod2/README.md

 Users also need metamask wallet to make transaction.

 ## Getting Started
-download the zip file from the git repo and extract it to your machine.
+download the zip file from the git repo and extract it to your machine and open it on VS code.

 ### Installing
 You can install all the dependencies you would need for implementing this project with the command